urizennnn/mt5bot/README.md

-# MT5 Telegram Trading Bot
+# MT5 Telegram Trading Assistant

-This repository provides a simple trading bot that listens to Telegram messages and executes trades through the MetaTrader 5 (MT5) API.
+This repository provides a simple trading assistant that listens to messages from your personal Telegram account and executes trades through the MetaTrader 5 (MT5) API.

 ## Features